mortgageconsortium/mortgageconsortium.github.io/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are
+Any feedback you make is
 **greatly appreciated**.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please use our [discussions](https://github.com/orgs/mortgageconsortium/discussions).
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!
-1. Fork the Project 2.
-Create your Feature Branch (`git checkout -b feature/AmazingFeature`) 3.
-Commit your Changes (`git commit -m 'Add some AmazingFeature'`) 4.
-Push to the Branch (`git push origin feature/AmazingFeature`) 5.
-Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>